 - Drink tap water sometimes – Public water supplies have added fluoride, which protects your enamel and helps reduce tooth cavities significantly.
 If you continuously drink bottled water only, you’ll miss out on fluoride benefits.

-- Frequent snacking and sipping should be avoided – Whenever you take food or beverages and neglect washing your mouth after that, your mouth bacteria gets a chance to create acids.
-Consequently enamel damage occurs that may lead to cavities.
+- Frequent snacking and sipping should be avoided – Whenever you take food or beverages and neglect washing your mouth after that, your mouth bacteria get a chance to create acids.
+Consequently, enamel damage occurs that may lead to cavities.
 So avoiding intermediate snacking should be practiced.

 Why wait for the symptoms when the consequences are known?
 You must rather start practicing the preventive measures today and make your child do the same too in order to avoid future cavities!

 So, why do you wait?
 Start practicing today.
-Before, start practicing, If you need to consult with a dental care team, contact our Pharr dental clinic.
+Before, starting the practice, If you need to consult with a dental care team, contact our Pharr dental clinic.